uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

   [Neighborhood Tabulation Area (NTA) (2020)], [Text], [Neighborhood Tabulation Area (NTA) code from 2020], )

+Proposal for attribute usage will be made, focusing on those with predictive relevance.

-== Proposal
+= Proposal

-=== Objectives
+== Objectives
-By using a regression model to predict the fatality, injury, and index of those events based on time, etc.
+The objective is to use regression models to predict fatality, injury, and an index of severity for construction incidents based on temporal and spatial variables.

-=== Preprocessing
+== Preprocessing
-We might use a filter to eliminate fewer effective variables, including postcode.
+Filtering may be applied to eliminate less effective variables, such as postcode, to improve model performance.

-=== Output
+== Output
-Fatality, injury.
-We are supposed to generate an index dependent on fatality and injury.
-(like grade for these events, 10 for heavy, 1 for less heavy).
+- Fatality count
+- Injury count
+- Computed severity index (e.g., grade scale from 1 = less severe to 10 = highly severe)

-=== Input
+== Input
-Date, Record type, latitude, longitude, type of incident, and BIN (business effect case combined with another data).
+Date, record type, latitude, longitude, type of incident, and BIN (business effect case, combined with other data).

-=== Mathematical formulation
+== Mathematical Formulation
-Injury/Fatality index = β₀ + β₁ (type of events) + β₂ (time) + β₃ (some other variable)
+$ #text("Injury/Fatality Index") = \beta_0 + \beta_1 #text("(type of events)") + \beta_2 #text("(time)") + \beta_3 #text("(other variables)") $

-If using an injury number, then use Poisson or negative Binomial regression.
+If injury numbers are used as dependent variables, Poisson or negative binomial regression may be applied.

-As you can see, its meaning is to help avoid incidents or accidents and add more protection during that period.
-The model seems good to find which attributes dominate the incident based on a linear or other regression model.
+== Significance
+The purpose of the model is to help avoid incidents and accidents by identifying the dominant attributes influencing outcomes, thereby guiding proactive protection measures in construction management.